jtlewis81/CST-150/Topic 4 - Milestone 2/Milestone 2/README.md

-The important files for this assignment are ItemInventory.cs and Program.cs.
+The important files for this assignment are InventoryItem.cs and Program.cs.

 Milestone 2 instructions: